solodev/callout-box/README.md

 ```
 ## CSS

-All necessary is included in callout-box.css
+All necessary CSS is included in callout-box.css

 ## External Includes